leeprovoost/go-rest-api-template/README.md

 ### Data model

 We are going to use a travel Passport for our example.
 I've chosen Id as the unique key for the passport because (in the UK), passport book numbers these days have a unique 9 character field length (e.g. 012345678).
 A passport belongs to a user and a user can have one or more passports.
+We'll define this in `models.go`.

 ```
 type User struct {